controlm/ctm-python-client/README.md

 - [Application Integrator](https://documents.bmc.com/supportu/9.0.20/etc/ai/help/en-US/Web_Help/index.htm#69319.htm)

 ## Support
 Found a bug in the Python Client?
 Looking to get a new feature implemented?
-Open an Issue [here](https://github.com/controlm/ctm-python-client/issues) on GitHub, together with the community we will make an effort to prioritize and resolve relevant bugs and features.
+Check if we have an open issue [here](https://github.com/controlm/ctm-python-client/issues).
+If we don't, go ahead and open an Issue.
+Together with the community we will make an effort to prioritize and resolve all relevant bugs and features.

 ## License